 Integrative Support Services

-Patients who come to the Vernon Cancer Center have access to the full range of integrative support services provided by a full-service hospital such as Radiology and Laboratory Services, Rehabilitation Services and Physical Therapy.
-These experts are dedicated to providing care for cancer patients and helping them to live life as normally as possible despite their cancer diagnosis.
+Patients who come to the Vernon Cancer Center have access to the medical services provided by a full-service hospital such as Radiology and Laboratory Services, Rehabilitation Services and Physical Therapy, in addition to a comprehensive array of integrative support services listed below.
+These experts are dedicated to providing care for cancer patients and helping them to live life as normally as possible within their cancer diagnosis.

-To ensure coordinated delivery of patient care, the Center offers patients access to a Patient Navigator.
-The Navigator provides support from the point of diagnosis through the entire continuum of care and works in conjunction with the physician to review, educate, implement and evaluate services that will complement the patient’s care plan.
-The Patient Navigator creates awareness for patients and their families about community resources and educational programs.
-Navigator Cindy Krasnecky, BSN, OCN, received the 2011 Multisite Tumor Navigator of the Year Award from the Academy of Oncology Nurse Navigators, Inc. More
+To ensure coordinated delivery of patient care, the Center offers patients access to oncology nurse navigators.
+The navigators provide support from the point of diagnosis through the entire continuum of care and works in conjunction with the physician to review, educate, implement and evaluate services that will complement the patient’s care plan.
+The oncology nurse navigator creates awareness for patients and their families about community resources and educational programs.

-- Genetics programs including Newton-Wellesley’s High Risk Assessment Program, genetics counselor, outreach and education.
+Genetics programs including Newton-Wellesley’s High Risk Assessment Program, genetic counselor, outreach and education.

-- PACT (Parenting At a Challenging Time), a service of Massachusetts General Hospital, to help parents who are undergoing cancer treatment address the concerns of their children.
+PACT (Parenting At a Challenging Time) to help parents who are undergoing cancer treatment address the concerns of their children.